 Dispersal of Indian jujube is primarily through animals.
 In large infestations within cattle-grazing areas in Australia, an average of 17.5 fruits (woody endocarps) were recovered from cattle dung piles (Grice 1998).
 Feral swine and birds also likely disperse Indian jujube seeds in Florida, as in Australia.

 Methods for controlling Indian jujube include cut-stump, basal bark, and foliar sprays.
 Basal bark and cut-stump applications of Vista (fluroxypyr) at a 1% solution (in oil) or triclopyr-ester (Garlon 4 Ultra, Remedy Ultra, Tahoe 4, etc.) at a 5% solution (in oil) have been effective in Australia.
 Foliar sprays of a 3% v/v triclopyr-ester or glyphosate at the same concentration have also been effective in Australia.

-Although Indian jujube is not widespread in Florida, the plant should be recognized early as invasive.
-The spread of this plant in Australia is causing harm in various ecosystems in a climate very similar to Florida's climate.
+Although Indian jujube is not widespread in Florida, the plant should be recognized early as a potentially invasive one.
+The spread of this plant in Australia is causing harm in various ecosystems in a climate very similar to that of Florida.
 For example, dense thickets of Indian jujube in Australia not only displace native plant communities, but also impair the movement of livestock and wildlife.
 Preventing the spread of this potentially invasive plant in Florida is extremely important.

 Department of Primary Industries and Regional Development.
 2016.
 “Chinee Apple Control.”
 Western Australia Agriculture Authority. https://www.agric.wa.gov.au/herbicides/chinee-apple-control

 Grice, A. C. 1998.
 “Ecology in the Management of Indian Jujube (Ziziphus mauritiana).”
 Weed Sci.
 46:467–474.